nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ![NGINX Plus](media/r33-instance-settings-1.png)

 Clicking that will take you to a screen where you can change the cleanup to a time of your choosing.
-We usually leave it at 24 hours not seen, but we can set it down to a single hour.
+We usually leave it at 24 hours not seen, but you can set it down to a single hour.

 ![NGINX Plus](media/r33-instance-settings-2.png)